 Colgate's Corporate Governance Commitment

 Colgate's Board of Directors believes that good corporate governance accompanies and greatly aids our long-term business success.
 This success has been the direct result of Colgate's key business strategies, including its focus on core product categories and global brands, people development programs emphasizing "pay for performance" and the highest business standards.
 Colgate's Board has been at the center of these key strategies, helping to design and implement them, and seeing that they guide the Company's operations.

 The Board believes that the Company has consistently been at the forefront of good corporate governance.
 Reflecting its commitment to continuous improvement, the Board reviews its governance practices on an ongoing basis to ensure that they promote shareholder value.
-As a result of this ongoing review, during 2011 the Board adopted a hedging policy that prohibits Colgate's directors, officers and employees who receive stock-based compensation from engaging in transactions to hedge against declines in the value of Colgate's stock.
+As a result of this ongoing review, in March 2013, the Board adopted a policy that prohibits Colgate's directors and officers from pledging Colgate stock.

 Board Independence, Expertise and Accountability